zowe/docs-site/docs/extend/extend-cli/cli-extending-a-plugin.md

 ## Overview

-This tutorial demonstrates how to extend the plug-in that is bundled with this sample by:
+This tutorial demonstrates how to extend the plug-in that is bundled with this sample.

-1. Creating a Typescript interface for the Typicode response data
-2. Creating a programmatic API
-3. Creating a command definition
-4. Creating a command handler

-To do this, use the `@zowe/imperative` infrastructure to surface REST API data on our Zowe&trade; CLI plug-in.

-Specifically, the tutorial shows data **[is the phrasing here correct?]** from [this URI](https://jsonplaceholder.typicode.com/todos) by [Typicode](https://jsonplaceholder.typicode.com/).
+Specifically, the tutorial shows data from [this URI](https://jsonplaceholder.typicode.com/todos) by [Typicode](https://jsonplaceholder.typicode.com/).
 Typicode serves sample REST JSON data for testing purposes.
+To do this, use the `@zowe/imperative` infrastructure to surface REST API data on our Zowe&trade; CLI plug-in. **[What is "this" in "To do this ..."?
+Can we use another verb other than "surface"?]**

 At the end of this tutorial, you are able to use the following new command from the Zowe CLI interface: